CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "Remove [quantity] [item] from the tech hub"
 - "Remove [quantity] [item] from the Inventory"

+As above, both slots must be filled for this intent to activate correctly.
+The Alexa confirms the quantity and name of the item, as well as the new total.

 ## Listing All Items in Inventory

 - "What is in the inventory"
 - "What do we have"

-This intent does not list the number of items, just the different types of items.
+This intent does not list the number of items, just all the different types of items.

 ## Close Inventory